-In 2011 Andreas Gursky’s image Rhein II became the most expensive photograph ever when it sold at auction for $4.3 million.
-An astounding achievement when you realize it was one of an edition of 6.
+In 2011, Andreas Gursky’s Rhein II sold at auction for $4.3 million, an astounding achievement when you discover that it was one of an edition of 6.
 The artwork is unforgettable, at over 3.5 meters in length, it reveals a stretch of the River Rhine, whose saturated shimmer contrasts with the dull, gray and overcast sky.
-Sublime and otherworldly, it fits into the grand tradition of German Romanticism, whilst its thick bands of color reference the sombre work of Abstract Expressionism.
+Sublime and otherworldly, it fits into the grand tradition of German Romanticism, whilst its thick bands of color reference the sombre work of the Abstract Expressionists.

 The image is of course too good to be true.
 The detail on the farthest river bank is as sharply defined as the nearest, a case of multiple shots meshed together.
 Despite the asphalt path running along the bottom, there is no sign of human intervention, the artist having digitally airbrushed out the distant power stations, dog walkers and trees that had been troubling him whilst he prepared the shot.
 Ultimately, it is the image of a place that doesn’t exist—a place which is in no way less beautiful because of that fact.

 Since coming to attention in the 1990s Gursky’s documentation of storage facilities, mass tourism, factories, clubbers, and the sheer incomprehensible teeming mass of people, has come to define the way in which we see the contemporary world.
 He gives us the opportunity to see the systems we live by—humankind, dwarfed by its own industries and consumer societies.
 Even those who see Gursky’s work knowing next to nothing about contemporary art, “are always”, according to Ralph Rugoff (the director of the 2019 Venice Biennale), “left with a powerful encounter”.